Seagate/cortx-hare/rfc/4/README.md

   Word "process" is ambiguous, we should be more specific.
   We are dealing with a subset of m0_conf_process objects.
-  The items correspond to m0d processes --- Mero servers.
+  The items correspond to m0d processes --- Motr servers.

   'm0-processes' is also slightly more greppable.
 -->